‘Conclave’ Review – Hollywood Fantasizes About The Catholic Church’s Push Toward Liberalism

 In an election year, this movie highlights the problem of liberal perversion and requires the audience to be ignorant of Christian truth to sell its story.
 Although, as a cinematic production, Conclave does have its positives.

-Thanks to the visual directing of Edward Burger and the cinematography of Stéphane Fontaine, the film is easily one of the most beautifully shot across all of 2024, with its camera work, costume design, and contrasting color choices all standing as pinnacle examples of each respective art.
+Thanks to the visual directing of Edward Burger and the cinematography of Stéphane Fontaine, the film is easily one of the most beautifully shot across all of 2024.
+Its camera work, costume design, and contrasting color choices all stand as pinnacle examples of each respective art.

 In particular, audiences will marvel at the film’s use of the colors purple and scarlet in visually depicting the Catholic Church.
 As such, Conclave will likely receive multiple nominations throughout the 2025 award season.